Leah Messer Drug Use: Fans Beg Her To Seek Help, Drugs And Drinking Not Helping

-Leah Messer has worked hard to change her life around after she was diagnosed with depression and anxiety a few years ago.
+Leah Messer has worked hard to turn her life around after she was diagnosed with depression and anxiety a few years ago.
 Messer wanted to change her life around for her children, so she sought out treatment.
 While she was away, her two ex-husbands, Corey Simms and Jeremy Calvert, worked together to take care of the three girls.
 Before Leah went to treatment, many fans suspected that she was popping pills that were not prescribed to her.
 While filming Teen Mom 2, Leah would doze off and she would often be falling asleep in the middle of a conversation.

 According to a new Instagram post, Leah Messer is now showing her fans how much she has changed and worked on herself.
-Last night, all of the girls were in California to film the Teen Mom Liveafter show and before going on stage, fans reached out to her, celebrating her accomplishments and how healthy she was looking.
+Last night, all of the girls were in California to film the Teen Mom Live aftershow and before going on stage, fans reached out to her, celebrating her accomplishments and how healthy she was looking.

 “You look happy & healthy.
 Your girls are happy & healthy.
 So very proud of who you’ve grown to be.
 Keep up the great work!!” one person wrote to Messer before she went on stage to film the Teen Mom Live aftershow in Los Angeles last night, and it sounds like other fans had similar reactions.